 Whether your cat is a purebred or Domestic, be proud of her heritage.
 They all carry the same ancient, royal blood.

+Find the complete list of currently included breed in our DNA test here.
 We are always looking to add new breeds, and if you have a preference – please get in touch!
 Much of the Basepaws report is dictated by our community and the more interest in a breed, wildcat, trait or health we have from you, the quicker we can add it to the results for everyone!

 *Our test cannot currently be used to register your cat as a purebred.
 However, if your cat has the trademark characteristics and genetics of the breed, you might refer to your cat as a “mix.”